dabeaz/curio/docs/index.rst

 **Q: How fast is curio?**

-A: In rough benchmarking of the simple echo server shown here, Curio runs between 75-150% faster than comparable code using coroutines in ``asyncio``, 5-40% faster than the same coroutines running on ``uvloop`` (an alternative event-loop for ``asyncio``), and at about the same speed as gevent.
+A: In rough benchmarking of the simple echo server shown here, Curio runs about 20% faster than comparable code using coroutines in ``asyncio`` on Python 3.6.
 This is on OS-X so your mileage might vary.
 Curio is not as fast as servers that utilize threads, low-level callback-based event handling (e.g., low-level protocols in ``asyncio``), or direct coding in assembly language.
 However, those approaches also don't involve coroutines (which is the whole point of Curio).
 See the ``examples/benchmark`` directory of the distribution for various testing programs.

 **Q: Is curio going to evolve into a framework?**